Simpieoso/Jimmy_BlueStampPortfolio/index.md

 # Jimmy Profoltio
 The Air Pollution Monitor project, an initiative that marks a significant step forward in the fight against environmental pollution.
-This project was developed with the aim of providing accurate and real-time data on air quality, using a sophisticated network of integrated sensors and advanced data analytics.
+This project primarly aims to provide accurate and real-time data on air quality, using a sophisticated network of integrated sensors like the feather m4 express, airlift feather wings, bme280, and also allows advanced data analytics using Adafruit IO.

 ```HTML
 <!--- This is an HTML comment in Markdown -->